tipi-build/docs/01-environments.md

 ---
 title: Environments
-order: 1
+aliases: [ "00-environments" ]
 ---

 ## Environments

-A _tipi.build_ environment consits of 2 elements:
+A _tipi.build_ environment consist of 2 elements:

-- CMake toolchain file
+- CMake tool-chain file
 - OS image

 The OS images are described via the help of Packer files and can be automatically deployed on the tipi.build cloud as many-core build agent or as execution environment for unit test.

-Officially supported environments can be found as `<environment>.pkr.js` + `<environment>.cmake` file pairs in the [tipi-build/environments](https://github.com/tipi-build/environments) github repository.
+Officially supported environments can be found as `<environment>.pkr.js` + `<environment>.cmake` file pairs in the [tipi-build/environments](https://github.com/tipi-build/environments) GitHub repository.

 While emphasizes on providing a default environment for each major platform, community maintained or private environments are welcome.

-As a good starting point tipi always provides at clean and up-to-date clang with libc++ STL for following environments:
+As a good starting point tipi always provides at clean and up-to-date clang with `libc++` STL for following environments:

 - Webassembly: `tipi build . -t wasm`
 - Linux:  `tipi build . -t linux`
 - Windows: `tipi build . -t windows`
-- macOS: `tipi build . -t macos`
+- MacOS: `tipi build . -t macos`

-Variations specifiying C++ standard versions are also available (adding the suffix `-cxx17` or `-cxx20`).
+Variations specifying C++ standard versions are also available (adding the suffix `-cxx17` or `-cxx20`).

 > hint: The `.` (dot) in the commands above can be any path containing C++ source files or a C++ CMake project.